• Skip to primary navigation

 • Sports

-History of Cammag Sports, Rules, and news
+History of Cammag Sports, Rules, and News

-History of Cammag Sports, Rules, and news
+History of Cammag Sports, Rules, and News

-March 11, 2023 By Live Sports
+July 4, 2026 By Live Sports

 On the Island of Man, Cammag is a team sport.
 It’s similar to the Irish game of hurling and is closely related to the Scottish game of shinty.